How to Install Plugins in WordPress

 - Recommended – suggested plugins based on other plugins you might already have installed

-- Favorite plugins – if you marked plugins as favorite on WordPress.org, they will appear in this tab
+- Favorite plugins – if you marked plugins as a favorite on WordPress.org, they will appear in this tab

 - Search – type in the keyword and find plugins that match the criteria